-Here is a list of ten iconic Michigan brands:
+Here is a list of ten iconic Michigan-made brands:

 3. Bettermade Potato Chips

 6. Faygo Beverages, Inc.

 The Kellogg’s brand represents some of America’s most beloved breakfast treats such as Kellogg’s Corn Flakes®, Fruit Loops™, Pop-Tarts®, and Kellogg’s Eggo® Waffles.
 It has dominated television with their memorable commercials for more than fifty years.
 Their products are sold in supermarkets all over the world, but Battle Creek, Michigan – also known as “Cereal City” – has been home to the Kellogg’s Company since 1906.

 The Whirlpool Corporation was founded in St. Joseph, Michigan in 1911 by Louis and Emory Upton.
 More than a hundred years later, the brand manufactures some of the most innovative home appliances across a global market.
 Despite being a household name across several continents, the company’s headquarters is still located along Michigan’s scenic west coast.

 No Fourth of July picnic, family barbecue, or everyday lunch for that matter, is complete without a bag of Better Made Potato Chips.
 The legendary Detroit brand was developed in 1934, and has since added popcorn, pretzels, and tortilla chips to their flavor portfolio.
 It's no wonder Detroit is #1 in the world for potato chip consumption!
 While the Better Made Brand is exclusive to Michigan, Toledo, Ohio, and central Chicago, their products are available online for anyone to purchase.